explosion/wheelwright/README.md

   building and testing.
 - The project uses `pytest` for testing and tests are shipped inside the main package so they can be run from an installed wheel.
-- The `setup.py` takes care of the whole setup and no other steps are required:
+- The package setup takes care of the whole setup and no other steps are
-  `setup.py sdist` builds the sdist and `setup.py bdist_wheel` builds the wheel.
+  required: `build --sdist` builds the sdist and `build --wheel` builds the wheel.

 ### Setup and Installation